The World Climate Simulation game has been run by people of all backgrounds and skill sets. With a little preparation you can lead a

 Presentation Slides– Present these slides to your participants, which include role-play instructions, background information, and data on climate

-Supplemental Slides –Pick and choose from these additional slides to include in your presentation.
+Supplemental Slides –Pick and choose from these additional slides to include

 Online Proposal Forms – Copy and paste the contents of this online excel sheet to your own to use to keep track of team proposals throughout the simulation.

-C-ROADS Homework Exercise – A two-page worksheet appropriate for independent homework or an in-workshop exercise.
-Guides someone through connecting to C-ROADS World Climate, creating a “vision” scenario of success, and reflecting on the implications of the future that has been imagined.
+C-ROADS Simulator, creating a “vision” scenario of success, and reflecting on the implications of the future that has been imagined.
 Also available as a Word document.